 From 1990 to 2000, almost $8 million has been allocated to the river corridor.
-With the Department of Natural Resources administrating these funds, along with the creation of the Wabash River Heritage Corridor Commission (WRHCC) to promote the corridor, the opportunity for natural/recreational as well as historical/cultural projects along the Wabash River corridor has materialized.
-Nineteen counties in the corridor along the Wabash River, Little River and the historic portage to the Maumee River are eligible to utilize the WRHCF.
-These counties are Adams, Allen, Carroll, Cass, Fountain, Gibson, Huntington, Jay, Knox, Miami, Park, Posey, Sullivan, Tippecanoe, Vermillion, Vigo, Wabash, Warren and Wells.
+With the DNR administrating these funds, along with the creation of the Wabash River Heritage Corridor Commission (WRHCC) to promote the corridor, the opportunity for natural/recreational as well as historical/cultural projects along the Wabash River corridor has materialized.
+Nineteen counties in the corridor along the Wabash River, Little River, and the historic portage to the Maumee River are eligible to utilize the WRHCF.
+These counties are Adams, Allen, Carroll, Cass, Fountain, Gibson, Huntington, Jay, Knox, Miami, Park, Posey, Sullivan, Tippecanoe, Vermillion, Vigo, Wabash, Warren, and Wells.
 The last year of funding from the General Assembly was 2000.

 In 2009, legislation was revised to allow a new source of dedicated money to be placed in the fund.
 This fund will be used to once again fund projects in the Wabash River Corridor.